rocBLAS programming guide#

 rocblas_status_invalid_handle

-if the handle is a NULL pointerrocblas_status_invalid_size
+: If the handle is a NULL pointer.rocblas_status_invalid_size

-It is a C API, returning a
+It has a C API, returning a

 rocblas_status

-type indicating the success of the call.In legacy BLAS, the following functions return a scalar result:
+type indicating the success of the call.In rocBLAS, a pointer to a scalar return value is passed as the last argument.
+In legacy BLAS, the following functions return a scalar result:

 dot